 A long night, or more, before president is known

-WASHINGTON, USA (AP) — There's a fair chance Americans won't know the winner of Tuesday's presidential election while it's still Tuesday — or maybe even Wednesday.
+WASHINGTON, DC, United States (AP) — There's a fair chance Americans won't know the winner of yesterday's presidential election while it's still Tuesday — or maybe even Wednesday.

 The main reason?
 Many states have made it easier to request a mail ballot amid the coronavirus pandemic and concerns about crowded polling places.
 But mail ballots generally require more time to process than ballots that are cast in person.